 Creator in His creatures.)

-Thick and almost black-in-color, the unfamiliar may think this isn't something you should put in your mouth.
+The drink itself is thick and almost black in color.
+Those unfamiliar with the drink may think this isn't something you should put in your mouth.
 But the flavorful concoction is actually quite drinkable.
 Made with a secret blend of 56 natural herbs and spices, it is a Kräuterlikör (herbal liqueur).
 Some of its components have been identified as citrus peel, licorice, saffron, ginger and juniper berries, but the rest are kept confidential.
 Despite persistent rumors, one of those ingredients is not deer's blood.

 These mystery ingredients are finely ground, steeped in water and alcohol for 2 to 3 days then filtered and stored in oak barrels for around a year.
 After this quiet time, the liqueur is again filtered and mixed with sugar, caramel and water.
 It is then filtered and bottled.
 To serve, this drink should be cold as ice - ideally at 0 °F.